 There are three main reasons.

-And lastly it helps you move into or stay in non-dual thinking.
+Lastly, sabi helps you move into or stay in non-dual thinking.

 The word Sabi has changes over the years.
 Originally it was a slightly longer word in Japanese, the word sabishi.
 In the simplest terms, that old word meant solitary or lonely.
 In Wabi Sabi for Writers I traced the development of the word over time and it’s enduring association with wabi.
 In particular I focused on Basho who I believe coined the shortened word sabi to identify more than just an aesthetic quality.
 I thought then and still think that Basho used sabi to describe a way to appreciate the pathos of life without descending into despair.
 I go into how this works in a little more detail here.
 Essentially it boils down to using a poetic sensibility to see how some (not all) sad situations are actually quite beautiful.